 Doing something that’s meaningful to you, even if it’s only for 15 minutes a day, can give you a sense of fulfilment and help rebuild your identity in this new reality.
 Sharing your story with others who are struggling, taking an online course or even baking a cake for your birthday can all contribute to a happier, healthier you.

 That’s why I’ve created The Bored & Sick Guide with 130 fun things to do when you’re (chronically) ill at home.
 No matter if you’re bed bound, hanging around the house or longing to have fun with your friends, there’s an entertaining tip for you.
-So download your digital copy today to keep boredom at bay!
+So download your free digital copy today to keep boredom at bay!

 How do you keep yourself entertained when you’re bored and sick at home?